 Over the last few years there has been an increase in the number of apps that require personal information from users.
 There have been numerous reasons put forward as to why this kind of practise exists, and these range from needing the information for functionality to simple, honest marketing requirements.

 But things are changing, and with more people actually refusing to download apps that require personal information, app creators are having to accept the fact that they will have to stop asking for it in the first place.

-It does not improve the functionality of a game of poker if you allow the app to know your age.
-If an app took your email address and used it to send you tips and advice on poker, this would start to make sense.
-But instead, many of these apps simply send you marketing emails.
+It does not improve the functionality of sa gambling sites if you allow it to know your age.
+But if it take your email address and use it to send you tips and advices, this would start to make sense.

 This situation will not change any time soon.
 But what is happening is that app developers are becoming more open about why they need permissions.
 For example, an app may need to have your email so it can update personal information so that other users can see you are worthy of connecting with.

 Many social media apps require personal information for this very valid reason.
 If they did not have your personal information, they couldn’t connect you with friends, colleagues or other people of interest.